Ambita/samhandling_megler_boligbyggelag_docs/README.md

 calls that push the structured data into the broker system.
 This will be done with little or no effect on the accountant integrations.

+The messages are sent as JSON objects over HTTPS.
+The messages are sent as POST requests to the accountant.
+Responses are sent back to us as POST requests.
+In other words, the communication is asynchronous.

+### Comments on message flow

+The following descriptions define a set of flows between us and the accountant system.
+The messages are described in a way that assumes that the process is fully automated and that the accountant can handle operations themselves.
+Sometimes part of the flow is handled outside the accountant system.
+In these cases we will inform the broker about this.
+The broker will then have to handle the operation manually.

+To explain this in more detail the process can be viewed as three separate large operations:

+ * Clarification
+ * Ownership change
+ * Arrears

+All messages interact with these three operations.
+Special handling is required if the accountant system is not used to handle any one of these.

 ## 1. Information about the object / Boliginformasjon

 The first thing a broker needs to do is to find out which operations can be done at all, which of them can be